Last Updated on March 17, 2021 by Julia Wilson

 These are foods or food compounds which have a medical benefit.
 The FDA does not regulate nutraceuticals.
 Always consult with your veterinarian before giving your cat these products.

-- Glucosamine – Glucosamine is a sugar produced by the body and a building block of cartilage.
+- Glucosamine – Glucosamine is an amino sugar synthesised from glucose that is used in the biosynthesis of proteoglycans and glycosaminoglycans, which are the building blocks of cartilage.
 Glucosamine supplements can help to slow the breakdown of cartilage and help damaged cartilage to heal.

 - Chondroitin sulfate – A naturally occurring molecule and vital part of cartilage that is believed may stop cartilage degrading along with drawing water to the joint.